 You are encouraged to do a preliminary priming, out-of-the-box, and periodic flushing in the manner above for an optimum coffee taste.

 BESTEK 2000W Power Inverter 3 AC Outlets DC 12V to 110V AC

 Although it uses the same standard 120 volt outlet as other pod machines, the Oxx Coffeeboxx uses 1450 watts of power which is more than your typical home brewer.
-Because the Coffeeboxx is made for so much outdoor use first and foremost, the question of powering it away from an electrical unit is bound to come up.
+Because the Coffeeboxx is made for so much outdoor use first and foremost, the question of powering it away from a conventional electrical unit is bound to be very important.

-There are a few optional accessories that are compatible with the Oxx Coffeeboxx, namely a travel field case, and a K-Cup holder with a zippered front (which holds about 12 pods), in addition to an 18-oz tumbler.
+There are a few optional (and proprietary) accessories that are designed to complement the Oxx Coffeeboxx, namely a travel field case, and a K-Cup holder with a zippered front (which holds about 12 pods), in addition to an 18-oz tumbler.
 It seemed like the availability of those items was somehow limited at the time of this update (3/20) ;

 - 18-oz Oxx Tumbler

 The main thing you’ll need will most likely be the replacement filters, as they are shaped differently and made to be compatible.